TheMinefighter/ConfirmationDialogs/docs/Attribution.md

 SOFTWARE.

 ### dotnet/cli
-The cli library published by the  .NET Foundation and Contributors under the following License ([MIT License](https://github.com/dotnet/cli/blob/master/LICENSE)) were used in this project.
+The cli library published by the  .NET Foundation and Contributors under the [MIT License](https://github.com/dotnet/cli/blob/master/LICENSE) were used in this project.
 License as below.

 The MIT License (MIT)